 The Jordan Cruiser

 While with the Barons, Jordan helped finance a new bus for the team.
 The 45-foot bus has reclining chairs and a large U-shaped lounge area in the back and was nicknamed the "Jordan Cruiser".
-Jordan autographed the door and the autograph was coated with a protectant.
+Jordan autographed the door and the autograph was treated with a protective coating.
 The bus, operated by Thrasher Brothers Tours, was used by the Barons through the 2002 season.
 The bus was then used by Thrasher Brothers for trips to the Philadelphia and Biloxi, MS casino tours.
-The bus was then sold to Wilson Bus Lines in Washington D.C. and makes regular trips to New York City.
+It was then sold to Wilson Bus Lines in Washington D.C. and makes regular trips to New York City.
 Thrasher Brothers was able to sell the bus for a profit; it still has Jordan's autograph on the door.

 - Matt Monaghan: "Enjoy these old photos of Michael Jordan looking really cool at Spring Training", "Cut4", mlb,com, February 17, 2017.